lifelemons/sciscripttools/README.md

 ```

 ### Plot
-An example to get started with the plotting tools
+An example to get started with the plotting tools.
 Note: standard_font and units of standard_figure require LaTeX!

 ```python